 The program is led by a team of faculty who are practice-based scholars with extensive experience in the field.
 Faculty members are accessible, offer constructive feedback on course projects and assignments, and are at the forefront of providing an educational experience in which students can learn and directly apply classroom theories and concepts to the real-world practice of health care management.

-Health care is the largest industry in the U.S. and the second largest employer, representing 20 percent of the Gross National Product, and employing more than 11 million people.
+Health care is the largest industry in the U.S. and the second largest employer, representing almost 20 percent of the Gross National Product, and employing more than 11 million people.
 Employment opportunities for health systems managers and administrators will increase by 20 percent over the next 10 years, according to the Bureau of Labor Statistics.
 View current career and salary information for health systems management program as they relate to career outcomes.